kebeattie/quote-api/README.md

 # quote-api

-HTML, CSS, Express-JS front and back end that allowd users to retreive quotes and add quotes.
+HTML, CSS, Express-JS front and back end that allows users to retreive quotes and add quotes.
 This is acheived by making API calls to an Express server.

 ## Technologies